 Now, select the 1,536 agar plates as the source and the target, and the 1,536 short pin pad.
 Select the Replicate program [1].

 CU: Robot touchscreen as talent selects the 1,536 agar plates as source and target, and the 1,536 short pin pad.
 Talen selects the Replicate program.

+Added shot: Close up of plate.

 Transfer the diploid yeast from the Sc minus uracil and tryptophan plates to the readout rectangular 3AT and X-gal containing plates, using the robot [1].